Wrongful Termination Lawyer Dallas, TX

 If you were fired for reasons that violate state and federal employment laws, you have the right to file a lawsuit against your former company to obtain damages.

 The benefit of filing an employment lawsuit for wrongful termination is that you can be awarded damages for lost wages, employment benefits, and emotional distress.
 A lawsuit can also help you clear your name and restore your reputation.
-Finally, you are doing other employees a service by preventing workplace violations from occurring again in the future.
+In addition, you are doing other employees a service by preventing workplace violations from occurring again in the future.

 Yes.
 Some companies may give employees a warning before termination.
 However, since Texas is an at-will employment state, an employer can legally fire an employee without warning as long as it's not a discriminatory or retaliatory act.